In a perfect world, your web pages rank on the first page of Google for every keyword.

-After finding keywords ranking on Google, you can tweak a lot of things such as keyword optimization, content strategies to increase search engine traffic.
+After finding keywords ranking on Google, you can tweak many things, such as keyword optimization and content strategies, to increase search engine traffic.
 So, you can ultimately make more money through your online business.

-But, how if you can check keyword rankings of your competitors in Google SERPs?
+But how can you check your competitors’ keyword rankings in Google SERPs?

 That’s excellent, right?

 Yes, if that could be done, you can drastically improve lots of things at once.

 What if I say you could actually easily check keyword rankings for the Google search engine?
 In a few seconds?